d99kris/nmail/README.md

 (or if one wants to use one email service provider for receiving and another for sending emails).
 If not specified, the configured `user` field will be used.

+### text_to_html_cmd

+This field allows overriding which external program to use for converting composed plain text markdown message to corresponding plain/html part.
+If not specified, nmail will use the program `markdown` if present on the system.

 ### trash